jaxon-php/jaxon-website/pages/05.examples/03.integration/02.symfony/page.en.md

 Install and configure the Jaxon plugin for Symfony, as described in the [plugin documentation](https://github.com/jaxon-php/jaxon-symfony?target=_blank)

-In the framework controller, insert Jaxon-generated code in the page using view management calls
+In the framework controller, insert Jaxon-generated code in the page using view functions

 ```php
 namespace AppBundle\Controller;